Find new poetry to explore based on your zodiac sign.

 Gemini: Ventrakl by Christian Hawkey

-Ventrakl by Christian Hawkey is a conversation within a book — between author Christian Hawkey and George Trakl, a 19th-century Austrian poet.
-The poems are often “translated” from Trakl’s own work and are displayed alongside images.
+Ventrakl by Christian Hawkey is a conversation, a summoning, a translation — between author Christian Hawkey and George Trakl, a 19th-century Austrian poet.
+The poems are often “translated” (literally but mostly by other means) from Trakl’s own work and are displayed alongside images.
 Poems by Trakl are shot at via a gun and the remaining text is reassembled into a new poem, for example.
 This book — with its innovative nature — will speak to Gemini’s gift for communication and invention and it will call to Gem’s adaptable, dual nature.

-One of the most well-beloved poets of all time, Keats poems evoke the passage of time, mortality — he himself died young and both his mother and father passed when he was a child — splendor, human suffering. a Romantic poet, Keats’ deep well of emotional aptitude will speak to Cancer’s need for depth.
-For truth.
-For loving hard and strong.
+One of the most well-beloved poets of all time, Keats poems evoke the passage of time, mortality — he himself died young and both his mother and father passed when he was a child — splendor, an human suffering.
+A Romantic poet, Keats’ deep well of emotional aptitude will speak to Cancer’s need for depth and truth (even though Keats himself was born a Halloween Scorpio).
 In his words, the Cancer’s sensitivity and need for vulnerability will find a wellspring of aching beauty.
-As a Scorpio, Keats’ intensity will speak the language of any water sign.
+And as a Scorpio, Keats’ intensity will speak the language of any water sign.

-With Leo’s charisma, fire, and need for worth, it will respond to Whitman’s Song of Myself, a poem of Self, a look at the great possibility of who we are.
-It is a sort of spell cast aloud for personal power — and what could be more Leo, than standing in that space of worthiness?
+With Leo’s charisma, fire, and sense of self-worth, this fiery sign will respond to Chisala’s A Fire Like You, a poetry collection of self, a look at the great possibility of who we are.
+It is a sort of incantation spoken aloud for personal power — and what could be more Leo, than standing in that space of worthiness?

 Virgo: A Little White Shadow by Mary Ruefle

-Virgos will appreciate Ruefle’s deft ability to create poigntant, highly meticulous erasure poetry — a style of poetic creation that marks out words and text from another book to create an altogether new work.
+Virgos will appreciate Ruefle’s deft ability to create poignant, highly meticulous erasure poetry — a style of poetry that marks or blanks out words or text from a specific work or works to create an altogether new work.
 With precision, Ruefle cuts and hacks 1889’s A Little White Shadow by Emily Malbone Morgan, revealing something entirely new.
-This is a methodical and specific work, haunted by the days of old yet born by a new hand — and any Virgo interested in precision work will find the beauty here.
+This is a methodical and specific work, haunted by the days of old — yet born by a new hand — and any Virgo interested in precision work will find the beauty here.

-The Libra craves beauty, conversation — and fairness.
-They can hold a duality in their hands.
-They can live their lives as a poem — romantic and melodramatic and feisty.
+The Libra craves beauty, conversation — and diplomacy.
+They hold duality in their hands.
+They can also live their lives as a poem — romantic and melodramatic and intense.
 And so Loose Woman, a canonical work by Sandra Cisneros, speaks to the Libra’s great balancing act.
 It is at once a book about love and sex as well the exploration of the Mexican-American identity.
 It is ripe with beauty and abundant in fervor.
 The Libra can take this book to all their friends and spend all night over a bottle of wine discussing its glory.

 Scorpio: Ascend Ascend by Janaka Stucky

-With Scorpio’s need for transformation, this is a holy text to be recited and to be felt in the blood.
-To read it is to participate in poetry’s innately ritualistic magic.
+With Scorpio’s ultimate and innate need for transformation, this is a holy text to be recited and to be felt in the blood.
+To read it is to participate in poetry’s ritualistic magic.

 The Capricorn, an earthly creature — reliable and rugged, connected the grass and rocks and divinity of nature — will connect with Joy Harjo‘s work, informed by native traditions and myths.
 Her work speaks to personal transformation and authenticity and the very real world of landscape and culture.
 Capricorn will appreciate its earthbound truth and power.

-In this experimental poem-but-also-a-novel — it really is both, but what does that matter?
-It transcends genre, although poetry is its blood — readers are treated to the myth of Geryon (a winged monster).
+This experimental poem-but-also-a-novel (it really is both) transcends genre, although poetry is truly its blood.
+Readers are treated to the myth of Geryon (a winged monster).
 In it, you’ll find fragments of the poem Geryoneis.
-Between the airy elements of the winged monster and the story’s focus on survival, creativity, the search for self, and the text’s disregard for genres easily compartmentalized, this is the book for any Aquarius.
+Between the airy elements of the winged monster and the story’s focus on survival, creativity, the search for self, and the text’s disregard for compartmentalized genres, this is the book for any Aquarius.